-7. HR notifies units whether additional Affirmative Action (AA) efforts may be needed to recruit for posted jobs or job groups.
-Prior to commencing recruitment efforts, the hiring manager or HRA must submit specific plans for expanded outreach efforts to HR-Staffing and Recruitment.
-HR-Staffing and Recruitment will assist HRAs and hiring managers, in expanding outreach efforts and recruiting applicants if the availability of women or minorities is significantly greater than their incumbency in a job or group.
+As part of the University's AA/EEO efforts, additional outreach may be needed for some positions.
+In those cases, HR-Talent Acquisition will notify the hiring unit before the position is approved for posting.
+Prior to commencing sourcing efforts, the HRP or hiring manager must submit a specific plan for expanded outreach efforts to HR-Talent Acquisition and then execute the plan.
+HRPs and hiring managers are responsible for expanding outreach efforts and recruiting applicants if the availability of women or minorities is significantly greater that their incumbency in a job or group.